-If you require further help with this topic or need to brush up on Plants for revision, why not check out our ScienceKit Revision course on Plants which goes into much more detail on these areas.
+If you require further help with this topic or need to brush up on Plants for revision, why not check out our YouTube channel which has lessons which go into much more detail on these areas.

 Get in touch if you have any questions or would like some help with your KS3 science learning to fill in any knowledge gaps you have.

 KEEP UP TO DATE - DON'T MISS OUT!